SlizR/T-Bomb/README.md

 6)After that connect the piezo element (BUZZER) to GND (Black wire) and (Red wire) to G26

-<b>If something is <b>not working properly</b>, does not load or does not work then write to the administrator: <b>abs.mark.photo@gmail.com</b>
+<b>If something is <b>not working properly</b>, does not load or does not work then write to the admin: <b>markd.voznyuk@gmail@gmail.com</b>

 # P.S

 The installation is available through the Arduino IDE, so we have every right to change the code for yourself or look at the code, so you can completely trust us!
-Although we would like to remain anonymous for you and our code, but because we made our own license, you can do this but leave the code Open and leave a commented line: Made by Sliz™ or Made by (You) And taken as a basis from Sliz™
+Although we would like to remain anonymous for you and our code, but because we made our own license, you can do this but leave the code Open and leave a commented line: Made by Sliz® or Made by (You) And taken as a basis from Sliz™